A statistical method for crack pre-detection in 3D concrete images: Crack segmentation

-In Figure \ref{fig:geometry}, it is evident that the selected statistics serve as valuable features for identifying regions with cracks.
+In Figure \ref{fig:geometry}, it is evident that the selected statistics serve as valuable features for identifying regions with cracks on several real-world CT datasets with varying dimensions, $840\times 400 \times 1040$, $800\times 700\times 1100$, and $920 \times 920 \times 1040$.
 Consequently, one can utilize these features for crack identification, offering an alternative to working with a large-scale input image.
-Moreover, one can handle all feature images $A_g$, $B_g$, $C_g$ as coordinate-wise realizations of a 3-variate random field $\mathcal{X} = \{ \xi_k \in \mathbb{R}^3, k \in \mathcal{W} \}$.
+Moreover, one can handle all feature images $A_g$, $B_g$, $C_g$, and $D_g$ as coordinate-wise realizations of a 4-variate random field $\mathcal{X} = \{ \xi_k \in \mathbb{R}^4, k \in \mathcal{W} \}$.
 Within this framework, the classification of anomaly regions essentially involves studying the change-point problem of multivariate random fields.